shamazmazum/AmnesiaTheDarkDescent/README.md

 - A copy of Amnesia: the Dark Descent (For playing the game)
 - Visual Studio 2010 (For compiling the engine)
 - Visual Studio 2017 (For compiling the game)
-- Make sure you install the C++ Microsoft Foundation Classes for Visual Studio 2017
 - CMake

 ## Project Overview